conda-forge/conda-forge.github.io/src/maintainer/pinning_deps.rst

   The general idea is that the ``numpy-devel`` package should be used when a package is building against the C interface (i.e. it needs the compatibility bound), and the numpy package should be used when a package is using only the python interface.

   In general, it is not necessary to split up packages.
-At conda-forge, we only advise it when it greatly reduces package size, or when it helps remove dependencies that would otherwise be unnecessarily included.
+At ``conda-forge``, we only advise it when it greatly reduces package size, or when it helps remove dependencies that would otherwise be unnecessarily included.

 The global pins and ``run_exports`` are two sides of the same coin.
 If there is an ABI break, as determined by the ``run_exports``, then the global pins *may* need to be updated.
-It is possible that conda-forge skips that ABI.
+It is possible that ``conda-forge`` skips that ABI.
 Once the pins are updated, via a migration yaml, then all the packages that are linked are rebuilt.